遊人初樂歲華新。

 道人得錢徑沽酒,

+They buy charms anyway to consecrate the spring.
 The priest gets money and goes to a shop of wine,

 醉倒自謂吾符神!